 With little wreckage recovered, there was insufficient data available to the Board of Inquiry to make a definitive finding on the cause of the accident.
 What they were able to do was to exclude certain factors as being inconsistent with the evidence or being remote or improbable.
 Among these were structural failure, instrument failure, explosion, a fire, a “bad weather” accident or even pilot error.

 Without any evidence to the contrary, I will venture my own assumption of what probably occurred.
 I postulate that Captain suffered a heart attack.
 Slumping forward, he impaired the control of the aircraft.
 The obvious question that arises is why the co-pilot never notified the control tower at East London airport.
 The type of microphone utilised in the Viscount was hand-held.
 In order to transmit, a button on the microphone had to be pressed.
-I contend that the co-pilot, Brian Trenworth, was too involved to flying the aircraft whilst attempting the remove the comatose pilot from the control and perhaps even attempting to revive Lipawsky.
+I contend that the co-pilot, Brian Trenworth, was too involved to flying the aircraft whilst attempting the remove the comatose pilot from the controls and perhaps even attempting to revive Lipawsky.
 It was a classic case of information overload.
 Something had to give.
 If the plane had been at a higher altitude, Trenworth might well have been able to get the situation under control.
 With Lipawsky possibly even audibly groaning and thrashing around, Trenworth was overwhelmed.
 Before he was able to deal with all the tasks on hand, the plane dived into the sea.
 The choppy sea and angle of hitting the water resulted in a total catastrophe, not allowing any passengers to even prepare for the accident.
 No bodies were ever recovered.
 If any had survived, even if they had managed to put on their life vests, the low water temperature was a fatal enemy as hyperthermia would rapidly have overcome them.

 This is possibly another stark reminder, if ever one was required, that flying is never failsafe and that a series of events, which in and of themselves, might not be fatal, might, when combined, result in catastrophe.

-Even though ostensibly there are no reasons to presume that this crash was a consequence of some deliberate or nefarious attempt to kill a passenger or to destroy this aircraft, yet with the legalisation of the ANC, various conspiracy theories were advanced by members of this liberation movement.
+Even though ostensibly there are no reasons to presume that this crash was a consequence of some deliberate or nefarious attempt to kill a passenger or to destroy this aircraft, yet with the potential legalisation of the ANC, various conspiracy theories were advanced by members of this liberation movement.
 If it can be proved, it would be one of the first known “dirty tricks” perpetuated by the Apartheid Regime.

 During April 1989, reports emerged that the Minister of Transport, Mac Maharaj was coming under pressure from families of the 25 victims to reopen the aviation inquiry.
 The reasons advanced related to the “assassination” of two passengers.
 Lending credence to this accusation is what some allege was an extraordinary security clampdown on the crash site off Kayser’s Beach.
 Furthermore, Authorities have always maintained that neither the wreck, nor any bodies, were found.
 But new evidence purported that the wreck was indeed found by navy divers, but the discovery was covered up.
 Among others, former navy diver Malcolm Viviers earlier in 1989 claimed that soon after the disaster, he had seen parts of the plane and passengers strapped in their seats on a video screen aboard the navy minesweeper SAS Johannesburg, anchored above the wreck.

-One of the victim’s relatives, Johan Bruwer, commenced a campaign to reopen the inquiry based upon what he alleges happened to his father, JP Bruwer, who was the vice-rector of the University of Port Elizabeth and the acting chair of the then all- powerful Broederbond.
+One of the victim’s relatives, Johan Bruwer, commenced a campaign to reopen the inquiry based upon what he alleges happened to his father, JP Bruwer, who was the vice-rector of the University of Port Elizabeth and the acting chair of the then all-powerful Broederbond.
 Bruwer’s children are adamant that at the time he boarded the Rietbok he was a deeply disillusioned man, had started publicly to denounce apartheid as racial discrimination and told them that he would be killed.
 He had also started advocating a nascent form of detente with newly independent African states.

 The other alleged victim was Audrey Rosenthal, an American woman who was working for the banned ANC.
-Martin Legassick, professor of history at the University of the Western Cape, maintained that he had recruited Rosenthal – whom he described as an “adventurous and lively” postgraduate student to work for the Defence and Aid Fund, a group run by Canon Collins, dean of St Paul’s Cathedral.
+Martin Legassick, professor of history at the University of the Western Cape, maintained that he had recruited Rosenthal, whom he described as an “adventurous and lively” postgraduate student, to work for the Defence and Aid Fund, a group run by Canon Collins, dean of St Paul’s Cathedral.

 The group was, at that stage, trying to provide clandestine financial support for members of African National Congress and Pan Africanist Congress families back in South Africa who were struggling as a result of their loved ones being in exile, jail or detention.
 The fund was supported by both liberation movements.